 Situation – Children are dying of malaria every minute

-Every minute a child somewhere in the world dies of malaria; and 90% of these deaths occur in Africa.
+Malaria still kills a child every two minutes; and 90% of these deaths occur in Africa.
 Currently there is a big gap in the availability of high-quality malaria diagnosis, especially at the community level in African countries.

 In partnership with social enterprise startup Mobile Malaria Labs (MOMALA), we will test how to help close this gap.
 Early, accurate diagnosis and treatment give the best chance of survival.
 This project will turn smartphones into tools that quickly diagnose malaria using a proprietary algorithm and microscopic images of blood films to diagnose malaria with an accuracy of a World Health Organization-certified level one microscopist (lab technician that specializes in confirming the presence of malaria in blood) and compare the results to methods that take longer to perform.